Geometry of curves passing through Whitney umbrella: Preliminaries

-Here, $O(u,v)^{k+1}$ is the terms whose degrees are greater than or equal to $k+1$. \end{thm} The form is called a Bruce-West normal form \cite{BW1998}.
-For studies of geometry on Whitney umbrella by using this form, see \cite{BW1998,FH2012,HHNSUY2014,MN2015,T2007,W1995}.
+$O(u,v)^{k}$ is the terms whose degrees are greater than or equal to $k$. \end{fact} The right-hand side of \eqref{normalWU} is called a {\it Bruce-West normal form} \cite{BW1998}.
+There are several studies of geometry {of} Whitney {umbrellas} using this form, see \cite{BW1998,FH2012,HHNUY2014,MN2015,T2007,W1995}, for example.